rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 This is not a problem since 2048 bytes is plenty of space for most shellcode, so we can stick with `0x800`, which is empty.

-We know we can write starting at `0x800` bytes before the end of the RX region, so can we just hardcode that address in our call to `WriteProcessMemory()`?
+We know we can write starting at `0x800` bytes before the end of the RX region (our code cave), so can we just hardcode that address in our call to `WriteProcessMemory()`?
 Of course not!

 <br/>
 <hr/>